saad2050l/Teresa_Robot/README.md

 3) Create a virtual environment with the ```virtualenv``` command.
 Example: ```virtualenv --python=python3 venv/```
 4) Activate the environment. ```source venv/bin/activate```
 5) Install the dependencies of the Robot library: ```pip install -r requirements.txt```
+6) Copy the Teresa_Lightweight.world file in the gazebo_world folder to ./gazebo/envs/

 # Running the environments
 ## For the Teresa Robot